Huawei P10 Lite

 The Huawei P10 lite is an Android smartphone developed and manufactured by Huawei, which is a simplified version of the Huawei P10, introduced on March 17, 2017.
 In China, the smartphone is sold as Huawei Nova Youth.

 It was modeled as WAS-LX1, WAS-LX2, WAS-LX3, WAS-LX1A, WAS-LX2J, and WAS-L03T, and WAS-AL00 and WAS-TL10 for the Nova Youth.

 Specifications

 Design

 The back panel and screen are made of glass and the side frame is made of aluminum.

 On the bottom, there is a microUSB connector, a speaker, and a microphone.
 On the top, there is a 3.5 mm audio jack and a second microphone.
 On the left side, depending on the version, there is either a slot for 1 SIM card or a hybrid slot for 2 SIM cards or 1 SIM card and a microSD memory card up to 256 GB.
 On the right side, there are volume control buttons and the smartphone's power button.
-The fingerprint scanner is displayed on the rear panel, posistioned in the middle.
+The fingerprint scanner is displayed on the rear panel, positioned in the middle.

 The Huawei P10 lite was sold in 4 colors: Graphite Black, Pearl White, Platinum Gold, and Sapphire Blue.